 But you are an aggressive, precise and deadly venomous snake, and you should have gotten an airfare you’re happy with because you’ve done so incognito, strategically and stealthily.

 Be the black mamba.

-Note: I’m only talking about international flights here.
+Note: I'm only talking about international flights here, and largely those to Bangkok.
 Searching within a country is another ballgame, which I will one day liken to another animal.